23/Thursday

 -

 HalloweeM 49: Hip to Be 72 Continues! all day.
 It’s Halloween weekend and you want to dress up and go to a party tonight, or you just want to pretend to be someone else for the night.
 This is a fun opportunity to attend the largest Halloween party by coming to the RG today.
-See great costumes, participate in the contest (best & worst pun, traditional, best group, best theme-related, etc.), enjoy a delicious meal, imbibe if you like, meet Mensans from all over the world, and dance the night away.
-It’s the perfect party, so preregister today!
+See great costumes, participate in the contest (best & worst pun, traditional, best group, best theme-related, etc.), enjoy a delicious meal, imbibe if you like, and meet Mensans from all over the world.
+It’s the perfect party, so come to WeeM—

 * * * * *